 The number of TAPs/Gateways and Cloud Connects/CCAs needed for a system are determined by both the number of modules and the size and layout of the installation.

-For systems with more than 120 modules, or where modules are located more than 50ft (15m) from the Gateway, multiple Gateways can be connected in series.
-Systems with multiple orientations should have one Gateway on each plane of the array.
+For systems with more than 120 modules, or where modules are located more than 50ft (15m) from the Gateway, multiple Gateways will be connected in series (daisy chained) on the same RS-485 cable.
+Systems with multiple orientations, such as east facing and west facing, should have one Gateway on each plane of the array.